Decomposition spaces in Combinatorics: Examples

-Then the above sum is over $\pi_0(\operatorname{Fact}(E\shortsur B))$, the set of connected components of the factorisation groupoid.
-This is Joyal's construction of the \fdb bialgebra~\cite{JoyalMR633783} (again the algebra structure is by disjoint union).
+Then the above sum is over $\pi_0(\operatorname{Fact}(\un n\shortsur \un k))$, the set of connected components of the factorisation groupoid.
+This is Joyal's construction of the \fdb bialgebra~\cite{JoyalMR633783} (and now the algebra structure is simply given by disjoint union of surjections). \end{blanko}

-This construction fits well into the decomposition space language.
-The \fdb bialgebra is simply the incidence bialgebra of the monoidal decomposition space $\mathbf S$ given as the fat nerve of the category of finite sets and surjections.
-Indeed, it has as $\mathbf S_0$ the groupoid of finite sets and bijection, as $\mathbf S_1$ the groupoids whose objects are surjections and whose morphisms are squares like \eqref{eq:surj-morphism}. $\mathbf S_2$ is the groupoid whose objects are composable pairs of surjections, and whose morphisms are diagrams
+\begin{blanko}{The decomposition space of surjections.} In decomposition space language, the \fdb bialgebra is simply the incidence bialgebra of the monoidal decomposition space $\mathbf S$ given as the fat nerve of the category of finite sets and surjections.
+Indeed, it has as $\mathbf S_0$ the groupoid of finite sets and bijections, and as $\mathbf S_1$ the groupoid whose objects are surjections and whose morphisms are squares